-The application for the 2014 Humanity in Action Fellowship is now closed.
-If you would like to be notified when the application for the 2015 Fellowship becomes available, please click here.
+Applications for the 2015 Humanity in Action Fellowship are now closed.
+Click here to be notified when the application for the 2016 Humanity in Action Fellowship is available.

-Humanity in Action Fellowship programs will take place in the summer of 2014 in Amsterdam, Berlin, Copenhagen, Paris and Warsaw.
-The 2014 program dates for participants from the United States are May 25 through June 28, 2015.
+Humanity in Action Fellowship programs will take place in 2015 in Amsterdam, Berlin, Copenhagen, Paris and Warsaw.
+The 2015 program dates for participants from the United States are May 25 through June 28, 2015.
 Here is an outline of the schedule:

-- May 25-May 28, 2015: U.S. Fellows participate in a special orientation program at the Council on Foreign Relations and the United States Holocaust Memorial Museum in Washington, DC
+- May 25-May 28, 2015: U.S. Fellows participate in a special orientation program at the Council on Foreign Relations and the United States Holocaust Memorial Museum in Washington, DC.

-Intensive and demanding, the Humanity in Action Fellowship brings together international groups of college students and recent graduates to explore national histories of discrimination and resistance, as well as examples of issues affecting different minority groups today.
+Intensive and demanding, the Humanity in Action Fellowship brings together international groups of college students and recent graduates to explore national histories of discrimination and resistance—including anti-Semitism, Islamophobia and racism—as they affect different minority groups today.
 The Fellowship seeks to educate, connect and inspire the world's future leaders in the fields of human rights and social justice.

-Humanity in Action's programs concern human rights activities generally, but they focus specifically on the relationship between majority and minority populations in the five European countries where the programs take place—Denmark, France, Germany, the Netherlands and Poland.
-The programs address a carefully selected range of subjects intended to give the Fellows analytical and multicultural skills and perspectives that will aid in their study and work on a broad range of human rights issues in the future.
+Humanity in Action's programs concern human rights activities generally, but they focus specifically on the relationship between majority and minority groups in the countries in which the programs take place: Denmark, France, Germany, the Netherlands and Poland.
+Before applying, be sure to read our Fellowship Focus page.

-Applicants to the Humanity in Action Fellowship must be currently enrolled undergraduate students (sophomores, juniors, and seniors), or recent graduates.
-For the 2015 Fellowship, we define recent graduates as individuals from the undergraduate classes of 2012 and 2013) at accredited, four-year undergraduate colleges or universities in the United States.
+Applicants to the Humanity in Action Fellowship must be currently enrolled undergraduate students (sophomores, juniors and seniors) or recent graduates.
+For the 2015 Fellowship, we define recent graduates as individuals from the undergraduate classes of 2013 and 2014 at accredited, four-year undergraduate colleges or universities in the United States.
 Applicants of minority backgrounds are strongly encouraged to apply.